jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 These are just my notes on how Python can be used to create a calculator app.
 {{< /callout >}}

+There are out there cool calculators - https://tecalculo.com/en/mortgage-calculator

+and this one for salaries - https://tecalculo.com/en/spanish-net-salary-calculator

 ## Understanding Loans

 When we get a mortage, our **net total assets today are reduced**, as we have some interests to pay (liabilities):